 Figure 3.
 CSLAP Parameter Figure 3.
 CSLAP Parameters PARAMETER SIGNIFICANCE Water Temperature (°C) Water temperature affects many lake activities, including the rate of biological growth and the amount of dissolved oxygen.
 It also affects the length of the recreational season Secchi Disk Transparency (m) Determined by measuring the depth at which a black and white disk disappears from sight, the Secchi disk transparency estimates the clarity of the water.
 In lakes with low color and rooted macrophyte ("weed") levels, it is related to algal productivity Conductivity (μmho/cm) Specific conductance measures the electrical current that passes through water, and is used to estimate the number of ions (charged particles).
 It is somewhat related to both the hardness and alkalinity (acid-buffering capacity) of the water, and may influence the degree to which nutrients remain in the water.
 Generally, lakes with conductivity less than 100 $\mu$ mho/cm are considered softwater, while conductivity readings above 300 $\mu$ mho/cm are found in hardwater lakes. рН pH is a measure of the (free) hydrogen ion concentration in solution.
 Most clearwater lakes must maintain a pH between 6 and 9 to support most types of plant and animal life.
 Low pH waters (<7) are acidic, while high pH waters (>7) are basic Color (true) (platinum color units) The color of dissolved materials in water usually consists of organic matter, such as decaying macrophytes or other vegetation.
 It is not necessarily indicative of water quality, but may significantly influence water transparency or algae growth.
 Color in excess of 30 ptu indicate sufficient quantities of dissolved organic matter to affect clarity by imparting a tannic color to the water.
 Phosphorus (total, mg/l) Phosphorus is one of the major nutrients needed for plant growth.
 It is often considered the "limiting" nutrient in NYS lakes, for biological productivity is often limited if phosphorus inputs are limited.
+Nitrogen to phosphorus ratios of >10 generally indicate phosphorus limitation.
 Many lake management plans are centered around phosphorus controls.
-Nitrogen (nitrate, mg/l) Nitrogen is another nutrient necessary for plant growth, and can act as a limiting nutrient in some lakes, particularly in the spring and early summer.
-For much of the sampling season, many CSLAP lakes have very low or undetectable (<0.02 mg/l) levels.
-Chlorophyll a (μg/l) The measurement of chlorophyll a , the primary photosynthetic pigment found in green plants, provides an estimate of phytoplankton (algal) productivity, which may be strongly influenced by phosphorus
+It is measured as total phosphorus (TP) Nitrogen (nitrate, ammonia, and total (dissolved), mg/l) Nitrogen is another nutrient necessary for plant growth, and can act as a limiting nutrient in some lakes, particularly in the spring and early summer.
+Nitrogen to phosphorus ratios < 7 generally indicate nitrogen limitation (for algae growth).
+For much of the sampling season, many CSLAP lakes have very low or undetectable levels of one or more forms of nitrogen.
+It is measured in CSLAP in three forms- nitrate/nitrite (NO x ) ammonia (NH 3/4 ), and total nitrogen (TN or TDN).
+Chlorophyll a (μg/l) The measurement of chlorophyll a , the primary photosynthetic pigment found in green plants, provides an estimate of phytoplankton (algal) productivity, which may be strongly influenced by phosphorus Calcium (mg/l) Calcium is a required nutrient for most aquatic fauna, and is required for the shell growth for zebra mussels and other aquatic organisms.
+It is naturally contributed to lakes from limestone deposits and is often strongly correlated with lake buffering capacity and conductivity.